iwdgo/testingfiles/README.md

 ## Working directory

-Reference files are expected to reside in a working directory with default `output`.
+Reference files are expected to reside in a working directory which defaults to `output`.
 Using a subdirectory avoids having the data files mixed with source code.
 The directory is not created but its existence is checked.
 If the working directory is unavailable, tests will panic.